dev-cj/TwitterClone/README.md

 ```

 * Then change localhost Get & Post urls in main.js follow comments for reference
-* to login use email: danbrown@gmail.com
+* for login use email: danbrown@gmail.com
 * password: DanBrown